10 Best Banks for Small Business in New York 2023

 The bank’s basic checking product, Simple Checking for Business, currently waives its $10 monthly fee for 12 months.
 This applies by either maintaining a $2,500 monthly ledger balance or completing five transactions each month.

 With the entry-level account, you get 100 transactions and up to $5,000 in cash deposits free every month.
-If you have many transactions and cash deposits monthly, the company’s BizFlex Checking allows up to 1,000 transactions and $50,000 in cash deposits per month for free.
+If you have a lot of transactions and cash deposits monthly, the company’s BizFlex Checking allows up to 1,000 transactions and $50,000 in cash deposits per month for free.
 That account has a $50 monthly fee, which can be waived if conditions are met.

 M&T Bank offers cash management services, merchant services, other business support services, and a business credit card.
 It also has lending options, such as SBA loans, business lines of credit, term loans, and equipment financing.